buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `volumes` (optional, run only)

-A list of volumes that should be added to the container.
-If a matching definition for that volume's mount point exists in the Docker Compose config file, this option will override that definition, but any other volumes specified in the Docker Compose config file should remain functional.
+A list of volumes to mount into the container.
+If a matching volume exists in the Docker Compose config file, this option will override that definition.

 ### `leave-volumes` (optional, run only)